jkosoy/UglyDate/README.md

 ### Ugly Theme™
 This component is deliberately terrible looking.
 Developers cannot get away with simply installing this component without designer support.

-### Minimal
-With just a single dependancy, UglyDate can be installed statically or via your favorite package manager.
-The entire minified codebase is 10kb.